yelicoder/pluralsight-spring-mongodb/README.md

   * Lifecycle events are emitted only for root level types.
 Subdocuments are not subject to event publication unless they are annotated with @DBRef
   * Lifecycle events are async.
 We have no guarantee to when an even is processed.
   * To implement an event, extends AbstractMongoEventListener as a Component
+### Module 7
+* use a framework to do the database migration.
+Do not use script
+* Migration component should
+  * detect existing DB version and upgrade automatically
+  * Easy way to define ordered data changes
+  * Auditing of all applied migrations
+* MongoBee: is a Java tool which helps you to manage changes in your MongoDB and synchronize them with your applicatioin.
+The concept is very similar to other databased migration tools such as Liquibase or Flyway.
+  * group Id: com.github.mongobee
+  * artifact Id: mongobee
+  * Initialize mongobee as a Bean
+  * Change set will only run once.
+There are some internal logic to recognize that the changeset is already run and will not run again